 Organizations that get this know that creating a consistent user experience helps customers and clients easily find what they need.
 Brand consistency is the foundation for a positive user experience because it delivers a sense of comfort and familiarity.
 This concept applies to B2C and B2B organizations—small, mid-sized, and enterprise.

-Brand consistency is a key factor in the ultimate success of your response management process, whether you are submitting an RFP (request for proposal), SOW (statement of work), or a security questionnaire.
+Brand consistency is a key factor in the ultimate success of your response management process, whether you are submitting an RFP (request for proposal), SOW (statement of work), security questionnaires or other form of proposals.
 Let’s dig into several ideas that will help you create a more consistent brand experience throughout the sales process.

 The average revenue increase attributed to always presenting the brand consistently is 23%.
 Establishing brand consistency within the response management process allows companies to scale faster.